joedonline/REVATURE__workspace/WEEK__02/__05_FRIDAY/README.md

 #### What is Composite Key?
 - A composite key is a primary key composed of multiple columns used to identify a record uniquely
+- When a key is composed of more than one column, it is known as a composite key ([ Reference - techopedia ](https://www.techopedia.com/definition/21/candidate-key)).

 <br>